Belgian Malinois are highly active dogs that were originally bred for herding.

 In general, puppies are much more adaptable to new things than adult dogs.
 You may find that a puppy would be much more naturally curious and less stressed by a cat than an adult dog would be.

-The cat may choose to have nothing to do with the puppy, and in many cases that is okay.
-Usually when a puppy grows up in a house with a cat, even if they do not interact much the puppy will not bother the cat.
+The cat may choose to have nothing to do with the puppy, which is okay in many cases.
+Usually, when a puppy grows up in a house with a cat, the puppy will not bother the cat even if they do not interact much.

 Keep Them on a Leash

-Remember that even though your Belgian Malinois puppy is small, they can still do damage to a cat.
+Remember that even though your Belgian Malinois puppy is small, it can still do damage to a cat.
 During all initial meetings, keep your Belgian Malinois puppy on a leash and under control.